laravel/framework/readme.md

 - Added `Request::segment` method.
 - No need to prefix Translator methods with colons anymore.
 - Allow inline error messages for an entire rule on the Validator.
+- Can now automatically auto-load a relation for every query by setting the `with` attribute on models.